 Finally, as a result of the imposition of conditions, it is apparent that foreignowned companies can be put at a competitive disadvantage to domestic-owned businesses.
-For example, data handling conditions may dictate that a foreignowned business does not use an offshore call centre, whereas its domestic competitor (for whom the same security risks exist in relation to data security) can, at significant cost savings.
-It is likely that some of this disparity will be remedied in the future, as more comprehensive national regulation on these issues is developed (whether through the reforms to the SOCI Act, which aside from tying into the FI legislation also regulates critical infrastructure more generally), or through other national regulation.
+For example, data handling conditions may dictate that a foreign-owned business cannot use an offshore call centre, whereas its domestic competitor (for which the same security risks exist in relation to data security) can, at significant cost savings.
+It is likely that some of this disparity will be remedied in the future, as more comprehensive national regulation on these issues is developed (whether through the reforms to the SOCI Act, which, aside from tying into FI legislation, also regulates critical infrastructure more generally), or other national regulation.